Bistable optical transmission through arrays of atoms in free space: Model

 where $\gamma_{jj}=\gamma =\mathcal{D}^2 k^3/(6\pi\epsilon_0\hbar)$ is the single-atom linewidth.
 DD interactions result in recurrent and correlated light scattering between the atoms with a strong collective response from the array.
+The contact term of the scattered light field in Eq.~\eqref{Gdef} is inconsequential in the atomic interaction coefficients of Eqs.~\eqref{SpinEqs} and is the origin of the local field shift of light inside the medium~\cite{Ruostekoski1997b}.
 In the absence of DD interactions, Eqs.~\eqref{SpinEqs} reduce to the usual independent-atom optical Bloch equations.
-Mean-field equations similar to Eqs.~\eqref{SpinEqs} have also been used to study systems with and without spatial fluctuations~\cite{Sutherland_satur,Lee17,Machluf2018,Kramer2015a}.
+Mean-field equations based on related principles as those in Eqs.~\eqref{SpinEqs} have also been used to describe systems with and without spatial fluctuations~\cite{Lee16,Sutherland_satur,Lee17,Machluf2018,Kramer2015a}.
+Other transitions can be included, such as the $m=\pm1$ states of the $\ket{J=0,m=0} \rightarrow \ket{J=1,m=0,\pm1}$ transition, and the corresponding general form of Eqs.~\eqref{SpinEqs} with arbitrary internal atomic levels is given in Ref.~\cite{Lee16}, with the specific case of three-level system simulated in Ref.~\cite{Machluf2018}.
+However, this quickly increases the complexity of the system.
+By application of a magnetic field, the $m=\pm1 $ states can be tuned far off-resonance so an effective two-level system can be obtained with the $m=0$ states.